Our last five days of the England trip were dedicated to London. During that period we will visit London’s top attractions.

 We decided to soak London’s atmosphere at Camden Market on our last day in the city.

 Reaching by tube is easy, use Northern (black) line and get off at Camden Town station.

-The first thing you’ll see when you exit the station are many small clothing shops.
-Don’t be tempted to buy there.
+The first thing you will see when you exit the station are many small clothing shops.
+Do not be tempted to buy there.
 The sellers know you are only starting your visit and not familiar with prices.
 Some of them will try to push stuff at “special” rates.

-Then you’ll encounter many pieces of jewelry and souvenir shops.
+Then you will encounter many pieces of jewelry and souvenir shops.
 If you have not bought gifts and souvenirs for your friends & family, this might be the place.